-IMPLEMENTING GERIATRIC ASSESSMENT FOR DOSE OPTIMIZATION OF CDK 4/6-INHIBITORS IN OLDER BREASTCANCER PATIENT
+IMPLEMENTING GERIATRIC ASSESSMENT FOR DOSE OPTIMIZATION OF CDK 4/6-INHIBITORS IN OLDER BREASTCANCER PATIENTS

 The addition of CDK 4/6-inhibitors to endocrine therapy as a first or a second line treatment in patients with advanced hormone receptor-positive (HR+)/HER2-negative breast cancer, has shown to improve survival in all patient subgroups, including older patients .
 Despite the advances in the treatment of HR+/HER2-negative breast cancer, the five-year overall survival is approximately 40% according to real-world evidence, thus classifying this disease as refractory in terms of overall survival.
 Moreover, no randomized evidence exists on initiating with a lower dose of CDK 4/6-inhibitors for patients with advanced HR+/HER2-negative breast cancer and there is a paucity of evidence on how to overcome the underrepresentation of older cancer patients in clinical trials.
 Additional relevant outcomes and metrics have been recognised as essential for an unbiased and reliable assessment of the clinical utility of a treatment strategy and should be ideally adopted in clinical trials along with cancer-specific endpoints.
 Even though technological tools can provide innovative solutions, the healthcare sector needs time to incorporate them inside the existing practices and operations.